Asia

 Japan uses cash, a lot of it.
 I found this surprising since I rarely use cash when traveling.

-So I ordered Japanese yen through my bank before I left since banks usually offer better rates for currency exchange.
-I recommend this option so order currency about a week before your departure date.
+So I ordered Japanese yen through my bank before I left, since banks usually offer better exchange rates.
+I recommend this option, so order currency about a week before your departure date.

-Don’t carry all the Japanese yen for your trip since you mightlose it or fall victim to crime.
-Even safest countries have thieves and pick-pockets.
+Don’t carry all the Japanese yen for your trip since you might lose it or fall victim to crime.
+Even the safest countries have thieves and pickpockets.

 I withdrew money twice in two different cities with no problems.
 Just remember to inform your bank and credit card companies of your travel dates and destinations.
 Or it might decline your card for suspected fraud.